 Deepti Mittal, Member of the Board and Fund-Raising Committee, brings a substantial interest, commitment, and experience with non-profit organizations and the South Asian community.
 These organizations include the Friends of St. Catherine’s Park, located on the Upper East Side; Sanskriti, an Institute for Indian Culture; and The Dalton School.
 She has used her expertise to expand the membership of various organizations and to organize very successful fund raising campaigns.
 Deepti has long admired the work Sakhi has done to empower women.
 She has been happy to be a part of several Sakhi events in the past.
 She now looks forward to further increasing an awareness about Sakhi and its various programs to individuals and within the corporate world.
 Deepti received a BA in Psychology from the Lady Shri Ram College in New Delhi, India.
 She subsequently completed a MBA in Marketing and International Trade Relations.

 Nandini Mongia brings a strong commitment to Sakhi and the vitally important work it does in our community.
-She joined Sakhi as a volunteer advocate in 2002 and witnessed first-hand the positive impact it has had on the lives of survivors.
-Ms. Mongia is currently a Managing Director at Deutsche Bank in New York.
-She has over 15 years of experience providing strategic advisory and investment banking services to insurance industry clients in the U.S. While each project is necessarily bespoke, they each leverage her experience as trusted advisor in evaluating financial impact, developing strategies and negotiating tactics to achieve deal objectives and managing various stakeholder considerations.
-Prior to joining Deutsche Bank in 2011, she has previously worked in investment banking at Credit Suisse and Lehman Brothers, in Business Planning at Goldman Sachs and as a strategy management consultant at Gemini Consulting.
+She joined Sakhi as a volunteer advocate in 2002 and witnessed first-hand through case work the positive impact it has had on the lives of survivors.
+Ms. Mongia is the Chief Financial Officer of Prudential Retirement, a division of Prudential Financial, Inc. In this position, Ms. Mongia heads all financial functions across the Retirement division and its Full Service and Institutional & Pension Solutions businesses She has over 15 years of experience providing strategic advisory and investment banking services to insurance industry clients in the U.S. Prior to joining Prudential in 2017, she has previously worked in investment banking at Deutsche Bank, Credit Suisse and Lehman Brothers, in Business Planning at Goldman Sachs and as a strategy management consultant at Gemini Consulting.
 Ms. Mongia received an MBA from the University of Michigan and holds a Bachelor of Commerce (Honors) degree from the University of Delhi.

 Shilpa Mullan is a Director of Product Development at Genscape in New York which is part of the DMG Group based in London.
 She is responsible for managing strategic relationships in the power generation trading sector.
 Ms. Mullan has worked in the oil, gas and electricity markets for over 15 years.
 She has worked on building trading tools, developing strategy , and run business development and client services.
 She has previously worked at Thomson Reuters (2000-2002), Morningstar/LIM (2002-2012).
 Ms. Mullan has also worked as a Vice President in Business Development with Sungard Financial in their North American Power Trading group (2012-2015) before joining Genscape.
 Ms. Mullan holds a Bachelor of Science from the University of Buffalo in Computer Engineering and Finance.